What is a broiler?

 Choose the fruits or vegetables you wish to broil.
 Some examples include bell peppers, onions, tomatoes, peaches, mangoes or pineapples.

-Adjust your oven racks and preheat your broiler.
+Adjust your oven racks and preheat your broiler on a low setting.

 Cut your fruit or vegetables into large chunks.
 (It’s ok if they’re uneven.)
 Broilers cook quickly, so larger pieces are better and won’t burn as easily.